Warrenty/c3-chart/README.md

 ## Using
 + angular-c3 comes pre-packaged with c3 and d3.
 No need to download those libraries.
 + Adding a C3 chart is as simple as adding the c3-chart directive to your HTML.
-Add an id to tell the chart which element to bindto.
+Add an id to tell the chart which element to bind to.
 Also add the config attribute to point to the data inside your controller.

 ```html
 <c3-chart id="chart" config="config"></c3-chart>